DariuszWietecha/stock-ticker-feeder/README.md

 Subscribed for events related to requiredSymbols Trades for requiredSymbols updating DB data
 ```
-Constant update of trade data for required stocks will be indicated by constantly changing "spinner" (from "|" to  "-" and back again)

 ### Runing in the docker container
 1. Copy `example.env` as `.env` and update it with real passwords, redis instance host and other values according to required behavior of the service. `.env` attributes meaning was described in separated point.